johannschopplich/nuxt-prepare/docs/guide/getting-started.md

 # Getting Started

+## Why `nuxt-prepare`?

+**Wait!** Why do I need `nuxt-prepare`, you may ask?
+Well, you can't run asynchronous code in your Nuxt configuration file.
+This is where `nuxt-prepare` comes into play.
+It allows you to run synchronous or asynchronous code before building your Nuxt application.
+This can be useful for:

+- Fetching data from an API
+- Creating a global state that is available to all components, composables, etc.
+- Running scripts to validate your environment and e.g. fail early in CI/CD pipelines

 This guide will walk you through the steps to get started with `nuxt-prepare`.

 ## Step 1: Install `nuxt-prepare`